crypto-terminal/crypto-quicktake/README.md

 - If you have a Binance account, the `API restrictions` in the `API management` section should check `can read` only !!
 - I will never send you emails, text messages or anything unless you send me first.
 My email is eXVtaW5jb2luQGdtYWlsLmNvbQo=

-## :coffee: Thanks for support
+## :coffee: Thank you for the support

 - Bitcoin: 1Mq8Cqxs6bKMtdeaeneUKnUyfi1BqzMzQT
+- ETH: 0x44c3c1ca63e9f306fed103de11fc4b0a0c0dbbf1
 - Solana: FAnqn2brg3iaVpZxEB4dBcACkzD7kvDi4LMHLGjAbC2p
-- ETH: 0x44c3c1ca63e9f306fed103de11fc4b0a0c0dbbf1
 - Doge: DMzUv7jsWcqXMoe8U3weNoGZx4Q9gx13BL
 - USD: https://www.buymeacoffee.com/cryptoterminal